muxinc/mux-player-swift/README.md

 ## Usage

-Use the Mux AVPlayer SDK to setup to download and play HLS with a playback ID.
-The SDK will also enable Mux Data monitoring to help you measure the performance and quality of your application's video experiences.
+Use the Mux Player Swift SDK to setup to download and play HLS with a playback ID.
+The SDK will also enable Mux Data monitoring to help you measure the performance and quality of your application's video experiences.x

 ```swift
 import AVFoundation